Border Ideas That Will Make your T-shirt Quilt Awesome

 This border tells a great story that goes beyond the story of the body of the quilt.

-Size: 72 x 84
+Size: 72 x 84 Border: 4” Pieced (First Quilt)

 These are two of a group of three memorial quilts we made for a family.

-Two were made with T-shirts and each had one plaid shirt that was very important.
-On these quilts, we used a piece of plaid in the body of the quilt.
-We also made every block in the border this same plaid.
 We love how the colored blocks pulled in the colors of the quilt.
 They also made the plaid in the border stand out.
 The plaid shirt was important!
 These two quilts were made for the two children of the man who died.

-Plaid border on a memorial quiltThe second quilt – the Man Keeper quilt – was made for his wife.
+The second quilt – the Man Keeper quilt – was made for the wife of the man who died.
 This quilt is the opposite of the two more traditional T-shirt quilts.
 This quilt was all plaid and dress shirts with just one T-shirt.
-We used the same plaid for the 4” pieced border.
+We used the same plaids for the 4” pieced border.
 We did have a number of solid color dress shirts we mixed in with the plaid.
 That helps give your eye a resting place when studying the quilt.

-The 2” solid blue inner border made this quilt!
+The 2” solid blue inner border made this quilt awesome!
 It is a clear dividing line between the body of the quilt and the border.
 This particular color blue was used because it worked so well with so many of the different colors in the quilt.
 We experimented with a number of colors.
 But when we saw how this blue worked with the rest of the blocks, we knew.

 Andrea Funk is the inventor of T-shirt quilts made with multiple blocks sizes.
 The modern method of making T-shirt quilts.
 In 1992 she founded Too Cool T-shirt Quilts.
 Her life has been immersed in T-shirt quilts ever since.